Search

 • Adjust the ties, bands, ear loops and nose piece so the mask covers your nose, mouth, and chin with no gaps.

-• Consider wearing a well-fitting non-medical cloth mask over a disposable mask to improve the fit (make sure you can still breath easily).
+• Consider wearing a well-fitting non-medical cloth mask over a disposable mask to improve the fit (make sure you can still breathe easily).

-• Keep facial hair and beards shaved or short, if posible, so the mask can fit more closely to your face.
+• Keep facial hair and beards shaved or short, if possible, so the mask can fit more closely to your face.

 • Do not touch the mask or your face while wearing it.

-• Change the mask if it gets spoiled, such as it gets dirty or wet.
+• Change the mask if it gets spoiled, such as if it gets dirty or wet.

 • Clean your hands before removing the mask.